rofrol/elm-code-editor/DESIGN.md

 We cannot use TM grammars in the standalone editor.
 The reason for that is documented in the README.
 To get standalone editor tokenization on-par (or similar) to VS Code, one would need to create a Monarch tokenizer for TypeScript, because we "cheat" and simply use the lexer that comes with the compiler today.

+Tokens Providers are expected to go from the top of the file, line-by-line, tokenize, and potentially save some state at the end of the line (e.g. in multiline comment, in multiline string, etc.).
+Both Monarch and manual tokens providers must abide by this limitation.
+The idea is that tokenization should be very fast and predictable in the sense that changing a line will result most of the time in only that line getting different tokens and sometimes in the lines below getting new tokens (the insertion of a /* for example), but never in the lines above getting different tokens.

+I think I understand what you want.
+You can implement that quite straight-forward by:

+1. register a model change listener
+2. use the TS API to create an AST over the model text
+3. walk the TS AST and collect certain ranges (such as type names, etc.)
+4. add decorations to the model based on those ranges.

+Preferably, you would execute steps 2 and 3 asynchronously, on a web worker (to not block/freeze the UI) and would check that the model did not change in the meantime via model.getVersionId() or by cancelling/debouncing your requests on subsequent edits, etc.

+There are 2 or 3 samples involving decorations in the editor playground.

 https://github.com/Microsoft/monaco-editor/issues/316

 ##  Why doesn't the editor support TextMate grammars?